encalmo/xmlwriter/README.md

 - **Java maps:** support for `java.util.Map` and subclasses

 ## Supported annotations

+- All annotations are defined in `org.encalmo.writer.xml.annotation`.
-Annotations can be placed on types, fields, values and enum cases.
+- Annotations can be placed on types, fields, values and enum cases, on case class fields or sealed trait members.
+- Custom tag and attribute names are only required when you want to override defaults.

 | Annotation            | Description                                                                                           |
 |-----------------------|-------------------------------------------------------------------------------------------------------|